Hudson Motor Car Company: 1955: Integration and new engine

 Although the merger of Nash and Hudson operations occurred in 1954, work in the styling department rapidly quickly accelerated.
 Designs for a 1955 Hudson were progressing while suddenly the efforts were changed to build on a common automobile platform by converting the Nash Ambassador into a Hudson-design.
 The new head of American Motors, George Mason wanted a new Hudson to be introduced for the 1955 model year.
 A studio for Hudson was established on the second floor of the AMC headquarters on Plymouth Road in Detroit.
-Stylists put in may overtime hours to meet Mason's schedule.
+Stylists put in many overtime hours to meet Mason's schedule.

 For the 1955 model year, Hudson and Nash senior models were made using a technique long utilized by the "Big Three" automakers to achieve economies of scale.
 This shared body shell incorporated styling themes influenced by a trio of prominent designers: Pinin Farina, Edmund E. Anderson (who established separate design studios for Nash, Hudson, and Rambler within AMC), and Hudson's Frank Spring.
 Most significantly, the Nash platform did not have the pioneering "Step-Down" design, making the new 1955 Hudsons more upright and taller than the old.

 Despite the shared inner body shell with Nash, the 1955 Hudson models retained several distinctive elements to preserve their brand heritage.
 These included a unique front cowl designed initially by Frank Spring and his Hudson team for the aborted 1954 "step-down" platform, the traditional Hudson dashboard, and the brand's renowned "Triple Safe Brakes".
 Furthermore, they integrated Nash's highly regarded "Weather Eye" heating and ventilation system, now enhanced with a lower-cost Freon/compressor-type air conditioning unit supplied by Harrison Radiator Corporation.

 A significant development for Hudson in 1955 was the first-time offering of a V8 engine.
 This was the Packard-designed and -built 320 CID V8, rated at 208 hp.
 Cars equipped with the V8 had the option of Packard's Ultramatic automatic transmission for an additional $494.

 Beyond the senior models, Hudson dealers also began selling the smaller, more economical Rambler and Metropolitan models under the Hudson brand.
 These were identified as Hudson products through specific badging, including hood/grille emblems and horn buttons featuring the "H" logo.
 Hudson Ramblers also received "H" symbols on their fuel filler caps and, in 1956, on their hubcaps.
 A total of 4,357 Metropolitans were sold carrying the Hudson name in 1955.